algolia/docsearch/docs/src/config-file.md

 The default way of extracting content through selectors is to read the HTML markup from top to bottom.
 This works well with semi-structured content, like a hierarchy of headers.
-This breaks when relevant information is not part of the same node flow.
-For example when the title is in a header or a sidebar.
+This breaks when the relevant information is not part of the same flow.
+For example when the title is apart in a header or a sidebar.

 For that reason, you can set a selector as global, meaning that it will match on the whole page, and will be the same for all records extracted on this page.